ericeilertson/safe_documentation/framework.md

 ## Security Review Scope

-The following sections describe areas that should be in scope for any security audit performed under this framework.
+The following sections describe at a high level the areas that should be in scope for any security audit performed under this framework.
 They are intended as starting points for DVs and SRPs when undertaking a device or firmware security assessment.
 Under the framework, it is required for every production version of device firmware to have undergone the assessment.
-Further examples incorporating all the sections in a scoping document can be found in the [example scopes](#appendix-a-example-review-scopes) in Appendix A. Note that these areas are not exhaustive or complete.
+A more detailed description of the scopes is provided in the [review areas](./review_areas.md) document.

 * **Threat Model** \
   The SRP should assess the DV’s documented threat models and perform a gap analysis, ensuring they are adequately